 Tramping in Kabaty

-Bushcraft published on Monday, November 07, 2022 (7 months, 10 hours, and 4 minutes ago)
+Bushcraft published on Monday, November 07, 2022 (one year, 8 months, and 3 weeks ago)

 Went for an early-morning tramp in the woods in the Kabaty woods.
 Stunning area in the heart of Warsaw with plentiful wildlife and beautiful flora to enjoy.
 I brought my normal kit with me; my pathfinder canteen with a small folding titanium stove.
 I had planned for a nice walk and perhaps a stop to make some tea.
 Instead though, I walked almost all the way to Kabaty; almost 45 minutes one way.
 It was cold, and I regretted not bringing a small backpack with me; my hands were cold as I carried the canteen.